 This year there are two ladies of the female gender (Copyright: Daddies’ Sauce) amongst the final entrants.
 Our local Worshipful Honourableship the Lady Mayor M.Reid, despite her onerous official duties, has embellished her entry of some stunning Florafludula (check this species – it sounds like made-up nonsense – do you really know anything about gardening, you numpty? – Ed).

-As if that wasn’t enough, we have another worshipful honourableship amongst the contenders in the shape Madam S Fletcher, Mayor of neighbouring Stackton-Trestle (surely “Stockton”? – Ed) (That wouldn't be funny - Flora) (It's very old anyway - are you paying royalties to Hinge and Brackett?- Ed) with an entry of such seriousness that it surely transcends your humble gardening correspondent’s descriptory description skills.
+As if that wasn’t enough, we have another worshipful honourableship amongst the contenders in the shape Madam S Fletcher, Mayor of neighbouring Stackton-Trestle (surely “Stockton”? – Ed) with an entry of such seriousness that it surely transcends your humble gardening correspondent’s descriptory description skills.